High Point (New Jersey): High Point State Park

-Entrance fees are charged from Memorial Day weekend to Labor Day.
+As of the 2023 season, park entry was free.

 The land for High Point State Park, donated by Colonel Anthony R. and Susie Dryden Kuser of Bernardsville, New Jersey, was dedicated as a park in 1923.
 The pleasant landscaping was designed by the Olmsted Brothers of Boston, a prominent landscape architectural firm run by the sons of Central Park designer Frederick Law Olmsted.

 To the south the Appalachian Trail follows a rocky ridge which offers many scenic views of the valleys and mountains surrounding the area.
 To the north, the trail drops off the ridge through hemlock gorges into former agricultural fields with a view of the surrounding countryside and the High Point Monument in the distance.

 During the winter, portions of the parks trails are used for cross-country skiing.